 7 Types of Gauges in a Car

 The most common gauges in a car are a speedometer and a tachometer.
 There’s often also a fuel gauge, temperature gauge and oil pressure gauge.
 The vehicle sometimes also has a voltmeter to show the battery charge and an odometer to display the car’s mileage.

 Here’s a more detailed list of the seven common gauges you’ll find in almost every car:

 Older cars contain a cable spinning within a flexible tube to measure speed.
 This cable is then connected to the speedometer on one side and the transmission on the other, so you know how fast you are traveling.
-The modern vehicle doesn’t use a cable but an electronic sensor that measures the speed from the wheels.
+Modern vehicles don’t use a cable, but rather an electronic sensor that measures the speed from the wheels.